only-cliches/NoProto/README.md

         ["colors", {type: "option", options: ["red", "blue", "green"]}] ]
 }
 ```

 # NoProto
-High Performance Zero-Copy Serialization Library
+High Performance Serialization Library

 NoProto allows you to store and mutate structured data with near zero overhead.
 It's like JSON but faster, type safe and more space efficient.

 NoProto moves the cost of deserialization to the access methods instead of deserializing the entire object.
 This makes it a perfect use case for things like database storage or file storage of structured data.
+Deserilizing is free, exporting just gives you the buffer created by the library.

-#### Compared to FlatBuffers & Cap'n Proto:
+#### Compared to FlatBuffers & Cap'N Proto:
-- Types are dynamic at run time, no compilation step.
+- Objects are dynamic at run time, no compilation step
+- Supports more types and better nested type support
-- Easily mutate (add/delete/update) existing/imported buffers.
+- Mutate (add/delete/update) existing/imported buffers

-Serializing a NoProto buffer is almost a free/instant operation.
-The serialization process reads a few bytes and leaves the rest to access methods.
-Deserilizing is free, exporting just gives you the buffers created by the library.

-Also unlike JSON, keys are not stored in the buffer saving a significant amount of space.
+#### Compared to JSON
+- More space efficient
+- Faster serialization & deserialization
+- Supports raw bytes & other native types

+#### Compared to BSON
+- Faster serialization & deserialization
+- Typically (but not always) more space efficient
+- Supports much larger documents (4GB vs 16MB)
+- Better collection support & more supported types

 #### Good Use Cases For NoProto
 - Database object storage.